openstack-archive/fuel-docs/pages/release-notes/v5-0/020-new-features.rst

 This service then communicates directly with vCenter so that the OpenStack scheduler can create
 VM instances on ESXi servers.
-See :ref:`vcenter-plan`
-for information about planning your vSphere integration and links to instructions for setting up and installing your environment.
+See `Planning for vSphere Integration <http://docs.mirantis.com/openstack/fuel/fuel-5.0/pre-install-guide.html#preparing-for-vsphere-integration>`_ in the *Planning Guide* for information about planning your vSphere integration and links to instructions for setting up and installing your environment.

 MongoDB is now the default database for OpenStack Telemetry (Ceilometer)
 ------------------------------------------------------------------------

-Mirantis OpenStack 5.0 now defaults to installing :ref:`MongoDB<mongodb-term>` as the recommended back-end database for OpenStack Telemetry (Ceilometer).
+Mirantis OpenStack 5.0 now defaults to installing MongoDB as the recommended back-end database for OpenStack Telemetry (Ceilometer).
 When deploying your OpenStack environment with Fuel,